hr567/Ana/README.md

 [![pipeline status](https://gitlab.com/hr567/Ana/badges/master/pipeline.svg)](https://gitlab.com/hr567/Ana/commits/master)

-A open source judge for ACMers in Rust
+A open source judge for ACMers in Rust.

 ## Requirements

 * Rust toolchain (Edition 2018 or higher)
-* ZeroMQ (such as libzmq-dev on Ubuntu)

 ## Usage

+### Run

+`cargo run`

+Run Ana on the localhost with default configuration.

+Needs root permission.

+Run `cargo run -- --help` for more information.

+### Test

 `cargo test`

-Please note that testing Ana needs root permission to read and write to cgroups.
+Testing Ana needs root permission to read and write to cgroups and other functions.

 If you find that the time usage is less than time limit but the status is TLE, try again with less `judge_threads`.

-You can use `cargo test -- --test-threads=1` on some computers to avoid some testing mistake.
+You can use `cargo test -- --test-threads=1` on some computers to avoid some testing failures.

-`cargo run` to run Ana on the localhost.
-Needs root permission too.

-Run `cargo run -- --help` for more information.

 ## MTP

-Ana uses ZeroMQ to communicate with online judge server.

-It uses a PULL and a PUSH to receive and send message.
+Ana uses [json](https://www.json.org/) for message transfer.

 The unit of time is ns and the unit of memory is byte.

-A message is a json string and defined as following examples.
+Examples:

 * Judge